Pixel-Pilot28/LED_Display/README.md

 ### 1. **Display Control**
 Uses an integrated potentiometer to adjust the brightness of the display and completely turn the display off.
-- While in the "On" position, the voltage data read from the potentiometer will adjust the brightness of the display.
+- While in the "On" position, the voltage data read from the potentiometer will adjust the display's brightness such that turning the potentiometer will adjust the brightness.
-- When the potentiometer is switched off, the display will turn off while the Raspberry Pi remains on.
+- When the potentiometer is switched fully off, the display will turn off while the Raspberry Pi remains on.
-- If the potentiometer is switched off and the rotary encoder is depressed, the shutdown animation will begin and shut down the display and Raspberry Pi.
+- If the potentiometer is switched off and the rotary encoder is depressed, the shutdown animation will begin, and both the display and Raspberry Pi will be shut down.

 ### 2. **App Switching**
 Can turn the rotary encoder to switch between apps.
 - Can turn clockwise to move forward or counterclockwise to move backward in the app list.
-- If the display is turned off and the rotary encoder is pressed, the entire system will turn off.
+- NOTE: The entire system will turn off if the display is turned off and the rotary encoder is pressed.

 ## Hardware Requirements
 - **Raspberry Pi** (Model 3 or 4 recommended)
 - **RGB LED Matrix Display** (64x32 pixels)
 - **Rotary Encoder** and **Potentiometer** for input
-- **Optional ADS-B Antenna** for flight tracking
+- **Optional ADS-B Receiver** for local flight tracking

 ## Software Requirements
 - Python 3.7 or higher
 - Pillow (for image rendering)
 - Requests (for API calls)
 - NYTimes API Key (for News App)
-- ESPN API (no API key required for scoreboard and team data)
+- Openweather API key

 ## Setup Instructions